 10 Things We Can Do To Save A Water Damaged iPhone

-Have you recently dropped iPhone in water?
+Have you recently dropped iPhone or iPad in water?
 Don’t panic!
-This might seem like a nightmare, but if you act smartly, then you can end up saving your iPhone without any trouble.
-Lots of users suffer from iPhone water damage every now and then.
-While the new generation of iPhone could be water-resistant, it isn’t entirely waterproof.
+This might seem like a nightmare, but if you act smartly, then you can end up saving your iPhone/iPad without any trouble.
+Lots of users suffer from iPhone liquid damage every now and then.
+While the new generation of Apple devices could be water-resistant, it isn’t entirely waterproof.
 Furthermore, the feature is not available in most of the iOS devices.
 If your iPhone wet won’t turn on, then read on and try to implement these quick solutions.

 After making sure that the phone is turned off, you need to ensure that the water won’t damage the SIM card.
 The best solution is to take the SIM card out.
 Take the assistance of a paperclip or the authentic SIM card removal clip that must have come with your phone to take out the SIM tray.
 Additionally, don’t insert the tray back as of now and leave the slot open.